Predictively Oriented Posteriors: Misspecification and Motivating Examples

 To aid understanding, Figure \ref{Fig:misspec-fig} provides an illustration of these different forms of model misspecification.
-What we call non-trivial misspecification is a generalisation of what \citet{grunwald2017inconsistency} termed \textit{bad misspecification}.
-It rules out forms of misspecification where there exists a singular model parametrisation that cannot be outperformed by any convex combination of models.
-Convex recovery is a special case of this, and implies that the extended model class $\{P_Q: Q\in\mathcal{P}(\Theta)\}$ obtained via convex combinations of $\mathcal{M}_{\Theta}$ contains $P_0$ and is therefore well-specified.
+What we call non-trivial misspecification is a generalisation of what \citet{grunwald2017inconsistency} termed ``{bad misspecification}''.
+Convex recovery is a special case of this, and implies that the extended model class $\{P_Q: Q\in\mathcal{P}(\Theta)\}$ obtained via convex combinations of $\mathcal{M}_{\Theta}$ contains $P_0$.